casid/jte/jte-jsp-converter/README.md

 }
 ```

 That's it!
-You should be able to convert your first JSP tag!
+You should be able to convert your first JSP tag to jte!